NPDES Annual Report

 Each program (numbered 1-8) contains a link to an EPA website to provide a summarized description of the requirements.

-The items listed below are non-inclusive of all efforts made by the city in the 2021-22 fiscal year.
+The items listed below are non-inclusive of all efforts made by the city in the 2022-23 fiscal year.

 1. Public Education and Outreach

-In this permit year, the Parks and Recreation Department provided several programs for elementary school students and the general public which described positive and negative impacts humans have on the environment.
-Overall attendance on the outdoor trails, outdoor exhibits and various onsite programs/scouts and events consisted of 169,335 students and their adult leaders.
+In this permit year, Parks and Recreation provided several programs for elementary school students and the general public.
+Educational focus was on the positive and negative impacts humans have on the environment.

-Pioneers Park Nature Center
+Pioneers Park Nature Center Activity Hike

 Watershed Management and Solid Waste teamed up and had two booths at the Spring Expo (Home Show) the weekend of February 11, 2022.
-The event was well attended with approximately 600 attendees.
-Staff interactions were made up of various topics including, but not limited to recycling, composting, trash pickup and only rain in the drain activities.

 Joint Watershed/Recycling/Health Booth at Home & Garden Show in Lincoln, NE

 The city requires a “No Dumping – Drains to Creek” design imprint into all new precast concrete top sections of storm drains and manhole covers.
 The goal of the Storm Water Awareness Program is to prevent anything other than clean water from entering storm drains.
-Volunteers are also recruited to mark storm drains with a “No Dumping - Drains to Creek” message.
+Volunteers are also recruited to mark older storm drains with a “No Dumping - Drains to Creek” message.
 During the year, 202 storm drains were marked through the SWAP (Stormwater Awareness Program).

 2. Public Participation and Involvement

-The City of Lincoln implemented an online “SeeClickFix” program called UPLNK for citizens to report issues of concern.
+The City of Lincoln implemented an online “See Click Fix” program for citizens to report issues of concern.
 One of the items is “Mud in the Street Due to Construction.”

-Mud in Street Complaint in Lincoln, NE
+Mud in Street/ROW Complaint in Lincoln NE

 Removing trash from and adjacent to our local streams meets not only the public engagement permit requirement, but also qualifies as a water quality improvement.